These Are the Best Flights to Avoid Cancellations and Delays

 Do some flights have more delays or cancellations than others?

 Yes!
 In fact, many airlines will tell you how frequently each flight is canceled or delayed—by the route and time of day—which is very helpful when choosing your flights, says Margie Jordan, owner of Jordan Executive Travel Service in Jacksonville, Florida.
 Google Flights also provides this information, if the airline doesn’t.
+Here’s an easy trick to predict if your flight will be delayed.

 “There are also apps like Flightly, which is my favorite, that give you a history of the places the plane you’re traveling on has been, and if it’s been late,” Jordan says.
 “With Flighty, you’ll know more than you thought you needed to know about your upcoming flight.”
 Talk about essential airplane facts!